Lie to Me (Buffy the Vampire Slayer): Plot

 Buffy goes to the Sunset Club where Ford explains that he was counting on Buffy figuring out his plan.
 Buffy pleads with him to let the other club members go.
 Ford tells her that he has brain cancer with only six months to live; becoming a vampire is the only way he can avoid death.
 He then admits to her that the other people will not be changed.
+Though Buffy is sympathetic to his plight, she points out that it still does not justify his actions.

 Within minutes of sunset, the vampires arrive and immediately begin feeding.
 Ford attacks Buffy, but she knocks him out.
 Buffy overpowers Drusilla and threatens to stake her.
 Spike immediately orders the vampires to stop feeding.
 Buffy demands that they let everyone go, which Spike agrees to.
 The former vampire worshippers flee and Buffy follows.
 Ford is still unconscious on the floor as Buffy closes the door, locking all the vampires inside with him.
 Ford awakens and, since he held up his end of the bargain by luring the Slayer, demands that Spike holds up his end of the bargain and sire him.
 Shrugging off this latest defeat, Spike does so.

-A few nights later Buffy and Giles are waiting over Ford's grave.
-Ford's vampire self emerges and Buffy stakes her former friend, before wondering sadly if life for her as a Slayer ever gets easier.
+A few nights later, Buffy and Giles watch over Ford's grave.
+Ford's vampire self emerges and Buffy stakes her former friend, before wondering sadly if life for her as a Slayer will ever get easier; she implores Giles, "Lie to me."

+Continuity

+Arc significance

+The book that Ford helps the vampires steal, by allowing one of them to escape in exchange for a meeting with Spike, is the encrypted manuscript associated with the "du Lac Cross," the key to the code, which plays an important role in "What's My Line."